magk-app/delight/docs/ARCHITECTURE.md

 - Next.js 15 with App Router, TypeScript, Tailwind CSS
 - FastAPI with async SQLAlchemy
 - LangChain/LangGraph for AI orchestration
-- Chroma for vector storage
+- PostgreSQL with pgvector extension for vector storage
 - ARQ for background jobs
+- Sentry for error tracking and observability

 ---